mvolkmann/MyUnixEnv/notes/html-dialog.md

 # HTML dialog Element

 The `<dialog>` element was added to HTML in version 5.2.
-It provides a way to define dialogs that can be styled with CSS.
+It provides a way to define dialogs that are initially closed.
+These can be styled with CSS.

+The DOM interface that implements this is `HTMLDialogElement`.
+It supports three methods.
+The `showModal` method opens the dialog as a modal which means the user cannot interact with elements outside it.
+The `show` method opens the dialog as a non-modal which means the user can interact with elements outside it.
+The `close` method closes the dialog.

 ## Past Alternatives